Thermic effect of food (TEF)

 Real Data: Protein as a Metabolic Accelerator in Practice

-In one of our internal experiments with (sample size of 32 people) male athletes (powerlifters and bodybuilders) during a 12-week cutting phase, we divided them into two groups with an identical caloric deficit (~450 kcal/day):
+In one of our internal experiments with (sample of 32 people) male athletes (powerlifters and bodybuilders) during a 12-week cutting phase, we divided them into two groups with an identical caloric deficit (~450 kcal/day):

 📖 Thermic Effect of Food (TEF)